openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 ### Mobile Documents or mdocs (ISO/IEC 18013 and ISO/IEC 23220 series) {#format_mso_mdoc}

-`doctype_values`:
+`doctype_value`:
 : OPTIONAL.
-An array of strings that specifies allowed values for the doctype of the requested Verifiable Credential.
-All elements in the array MUST be valid doctype identifiers as defined in ISO 18013-5.
+String that specifies an allowed value for the doctype of the requested Verifiable Credential.
+It MUST be a valid doctype identifier as defined in [@ISO.18013-5].

 ## Claims Path Pointer {#claims_path_pointer}